Cruise Conference Planning For Your Association

 P. Patrick Mularoni, MD, FAAP, FACEP, CAQ SM

-Dr. Mularoni lives in St. Petersburg, Florida with his wife Kim who is also a Pediatrician and their three young children.
-During free time he enjoys travel, watching Michigan State sports, skiing, and competing in triathlon, running and stand-up paddle board races.
+Dr. Mularoni lives in St. Petersburg, Florida with his wife Kim who is also a pediatrician and their three children.
+During free time he enjoys travel, watching Michigan State sports, skiing, weight training and competing in running events.

 Michael J. Wilsey, Jr., MD, FAAP